Discover the Best Restaurants in Verona with Italyweloveyou!

 Read also: Things to do in Verona.

 The tradition of Verona is closely linked to the art of eating: its cuisine is rich and tasty, also thanks to the many products that this area offers.
 In addition to the famous red radicchio of Verona, a very famous ingredient is the “vialone nano” rice, one of the varieties most used in the cuisine, but typical of this area are also crops, such as cabbage, asparagus, pumpkin, melons, the red potato of Guà, strawberries, kiwis, cherries and pears.
 Mountain truffles and Veronese chestnuts also come from the innermost areas.

-Among the typical appetizers of the city, local cheeses and cured meats have a prominent place.
-Among these is the Berico Euganeo ham, a raw ham typical of the area on the southern border of the provinces of Padua, Vicenza and Verona; the “soppressa”, a sausage produced with the prized cuts of pork and flavored with garlic, red wine, salt and pepper; the “stortina”, a typical salami from Verona; “tastasàl”, a sausage made from minced pork and flavored with salt and crushed coarse black pepper.
+Among the typical appetizers of the city, local cheeses and cured meats are prominent.
+Among these is the Berico Euganeo ham, a raw ham typical of the area on the southern border of the provinces of Padua, Vicenza, and Verona; the “soppressa”, a sausage produced with the prized cuts of pork and flavored with garlic, red wine, salt, and pepper; the “stortina”, a typical salami from Verona; “tastasàl,” a sausage made from minced pork and flavored with salt and crushed coarse black pepper.

 Via Cedrare, 78 – Corrubbio di Negarine (Verona) – Website